jackseitz/computational-mechanics/_sources/projects/04_Linear_Algebra-project.md

         angles='xy', scale_units='xy', scale=1, color='r'
     )

+plt.figure()
 plt.xlabel('x (mm)')
 plt.ylabel('y (mm)')
 plt.title('Deformed Structure with Displacements and Reaction Forces') plt.axis('equal') plt.grid(True)
 plt.show()

+'''Was confused about this part for plotting.
+Hoping to get some feedback and a helpful hint so that I can adjust the code and create the proper plot'''
 ```

 ### 3. Determine cross-sectional area